 Valecia, Spain Bucket List (Besides the Beaches)

 So, while Barcelona and Madrid are the most famous of the three cities, Valencia is a part of this terrific threesome for good reason.
 Valencia, the smallest of these cities, is the perfect combination of small town charm and vibrant city living.
-Not only is there a thriving food and nightlife scene, but there is also a relaxing and rejuvenating green space that wraps around the river on the outskirts of town.
+Not only is there a thriving food and nightlife scene, but there is also a relaxing and rejuvenating green space that wraps around the river on the outskirts of town, making it easy to spend 3 days in Valencia.
 Walking along this vast greenway, you will encounter the other worldly, modernist buildings of the Ciudad de las Artes y las Ciencias, designed by Santiago Calatrava.
 But the modernity of such structures is balanced by the charming character of the old quarter, which has a stunning array of colonial Spanish architecture that transports visitors back in time.
 This old world Spanish charm is enhanced with a diverse array of traditional, Spanish dishes that are served well into the night; dishes that alight the taste buds with the richness of the local huerta, or fertile fruit and vegetable farmland that surrounds the outside of the city.

 - Ciudad de las Artes y Las Ciencias